 Keats Family Concert

-The popular event, featuring a crowd-pleasing musical headliner and a Keats storyteller, was part of the Celebrate Brooklyn! summer event series in Prospect Park.
-The final concert took place in June, 2016, as a celebration of Keats’s centennial year.
+The popular event, featuring a crowd-pleasing musical headliner and a Keats storyteller, was part of the Celebrate Brooklyn! summer performance series in Prospect Park.
+The final concert took place in June 2016, as a celebration of Keats’s centennial year.